pruthvidarshanss/msrit-cc-bd-lab/crop_production.md

 DUMP average_production;
 ```

-4. List all the crops grown in a specific state (e.g., 'Karantaka')
+4. List all the crops grown in a specific state (e.g., 'Karnataka')

 ```sh
 specific_state = FILTER crop_prod BY State_Name == 'Karnataka';